ranand12/univ-vertex-basic-chainlit/chainlit.md

-# Document Search Assistant
+# Fordham IT Document Search

-Welcome to the Document Search Assistant!
+Welcome to the Fordham IT Document Search!
 This application uses Vertex AI Search to help you find information in your documents.

 ## Features